new mum gift ideas, gifts for new mums, new mum gifts, new mum tips, best gifts for new mums, present for new mum

 And that’s exactly why the right gift can change everything.

-My name is Ivana, and I run MumsJourney, a blog dedicated to supporting mums through every stage of their motherhood journey.
-I’m also the author of Motherhood: The Unspoken and an award-winning maternal mental health advocate and mentor.
+My name is Ivana, and I run MumsJourney – a blog dedicated to supporting mums through every stage of their motherhood journey.

-After giving birth to my twins in 2016, I experienced severe PPD.
-It was the hardest time of my life, but it also showed me how much there is to motherhood people don’t talk about and how many mums don’t get the support they need.
+It was the hardest time of my life, but it also showed me how much there is to motherhood that people don’t talk about, and how many mums don’t get the support they truly need.

-In this post, I share:
+In this post I’ll share:

 • The unseen struggles new mums face that no one warns you about